djsavvy/resume/README.md

 ---------
 The `master` branch is live at https://savvy.bio

 On a fresh clone, don't forget to symlink `.github/git_hooks/pre-commit.sh` to `.git/hooks/pre-commit` and mark it as executable.
+Also, do the same for the post-hook commit.

 This will make sure that `docs/build.css` will be built on every commit.

 #### Attribution
 Originally forked from https://github.com/WebPraktikos/universal-resume